 3. Vehicles must stop at stop signs.
 Not true.
 If nobody stops then nobody is expecting anyone to stop and traffic all kind of merges together.

 4. A person in a vehicle entering traffic must look and merge only when it doesn’t present a problem for anyone he’s merging in front of.
 In Thailand cars and motorbikes pull right out into traffic without looking a lot of the time.
 They know, and it’s expected, that whoever is behind the one pulling into traffic must compensate for the new vehicle.
 That might mean swerving or braking.

 5. A clothes washer and dryer are a necessity.
 Nope.
 My girlfriend does the undies and shorts and other easy stuff, and when we get a backlog we take it to the laundry woman to do.
 If we do the clothes here we hang them on the laundry line.
 Nobody has dryers here in Thailand.
 Do we need them in Florida?
 Hawaii?

 6. Electrical outlets must be grounded – with the third prong.
 While I experience a bit of light shock using almost every electrical appliance that I’ve used in Thailand – including this notebook computer when I touch it in the right spot, it’s not killing me or anyone else.
-If you owned a toaster and took it in the shower with you (few baths here) you would die quickly.
+If you owned a toaster and took it in the shower with you (few baths in homes here) you would die quickly.
 If you did that in the USA you’d also likely die, though perhaps not as quickly (TH uses 220v lines, not 110v).